Thursday 30 July 2015

 Thursday 23 July 2015

-The reality is, there isn't much of an unfair pay gap between genders, despite common myths to the contrary - although there used to be, but for good reason.
+The reality is, there isn't much of an unfair pay gap between sexes, despite common myths to the contrary - although there used to be, but for good reason.
 Britain has changed a lot in the past few decades, from a manufacturing-based economy to a service-based one.
-When physical labour was the driving force in the economy, male labour was valued higher, so it was easily understandable why there was a gender pay gap.
+When physical labour was the driving force in the economy, male labour was valued higher, so it was easily understandable why there was a sexes pay gap.

 However, as service-based industry has emerged more prominently, coupled with increased technology that make domestic jobs less time-consuming, and women's lib, the wage gap has narrowed so much that it has equalised.
 In fact, if you measure just male and females in their 20s and 30s, females earn slightly more.
 Obviously this tails off in the late 30s and 40s as motherhood becomes the primary driving force in the re-introduction of a wage gap - but it's not to do with discrimination, it is to do with biology and life choices.

-An easy way to tell the public that there is a discriminatory gender pay gap is to distort the picture by including the maternity/child-raising years in the overall figures.
+An easy way to tell the public that there is a discriminatory sex pay gap is to distort the picture by including the maternity/child-raising years in the overall figures.
 The pay gap over their careers factors in women leaving work to have children, and taking part-time jobs in motherhood.
 This skewed reality is a bit like a school publishing pupils' attendance records, including the summer holiday in their statistics, and then claiming pupils are spending lots of weeks not attending school.
 To get a fair statistic on school attendance you must obviously only include the weeks when pupils are due to be in school.
-Similarly, to get a proper reflection of gender pay, you must focus on the comparison when both men and women are pursuing careers with both eyes on the job market.
+Similarly, to get a proper reflection of sexes pay, you must focus on the comparison when both men and women are pursuing careers with both eyes on the job market.
 That's why, when this is done, the years between ages 22 to 39 show women earning slightly more than men.
 From the ONS report:

 "Hourly earnings figures reveal that, in April 2014, women working for more than 30 hours a week were actually paid 1.1% more than men in the 22 to 29 age bracket and, for the first time were also paid more in the 30 to 39 age bracket.
 So women in full-time work aged between 22 and 39 are now, on average, earning 1.1% more than their male counterparts."